andybywire/llm-lab/README.md

 - Adds tools the agent can access for stored document retrieval

 ## Conversational Wikidata RAG Agent
-A conversational LLM agent using LangChain that can query Wikidata for up-to-date facts and incorporate them into generated responses.
+A conversational application using LangChain's prebuilt ReAct agent that can query Wikidata for up-to-date facts and incorporate them into generated responses.

 - accesses data via the Wikidata SPARQL endpoint to support inference
 - supports return of implicit facts in the dataset not explicitly on individual records